National Emergency 1975

 The emergency was declared in 1975 by the government of Indira Gandhi and was in effect for 21 months.
 The reasons for the declaration were cited as risks to national security and poor economic conditions.
 "A renowned historian Coomi Kapoor observed, considering it as a black chapter," The number of those in Indira Gandhi's prisons during the Emergency far exceeded the total number imprisoned during the Quit India Movement of 1942."

-WHAT WERE THE EVENTS BEFORE THE EMERGENCY THAT LED TO INDIRA GANDHI TO DECLARE A SUDDEN EMERGENCY IN INDIA?
+WHAT WERE THE EVENTS BEFORE THE EMERGENCY THAT LED INDIRA GANDHI TO DECLARE A SUDDEN EMERGENCY IN INDIA?

 MAIN REASONS FOR THE EMERGENCY: